Excess mileage charges on car finance deals: what are they and how do you avoid them?

 We all know how many miles we drive in a year, right?
-Most of us have a very good idea, that’s for sure, but there is a temptation to underestimate how far you’ll drive when leasing a car to get a cheaper deal.
+Most of us have some idea, but there is a temptation to underestimate how far you’ll drive when financing a car on a lease or PCP deal to get a cheaper monthly payment.
 This can be a risky strategy that could see you paying more in the long run.
-Here’s our guide on how to avoid paying excess mileage charges.

 What is the excess mileage charge?

-When you agree a Personal Contract Hire deal to lease a car, one of the first things you’ll be asked for the contract is how many miles per year you want to drive.
-Most lease deals offer anything between 6,000 miles and 30,000 miles per year.
-Multiply that by the number of years you want the deal to run and you have the mileage total for the contract.
-Go over that total, however, and you will incur an excess mileage charge.
+When you agree to a Personal Contract Hire (PCH) or Personal Contract Purchase (PCP) deal to fund a new car, one of the first things you’ll be asked for is how many miles per year you want to drive.
+Most finance deals offer anything between 6,000 miles and 30,000 miles per year.
+Multiply that by the number of years you want the deal to run and you’ll have the mileage total for the contract.
+If you go over that total, however, you will incur an excess mileage charge.

-A lease deal’s price is worked out based on the difference between the value of the car at the start and end of the lease period – this is the depreciation figure.
-It’s what your monthly lease payment is based on.
+A PCP or lease deal’s monthly payment is worked out based on the difference between the value of the car at the start and end of the finance period.

-If you exceed the number of agreed miles in the car, it will be worth less than the finance company expected at the end of the deal.
-The excess mileage charge covers the leasing company against this and effectively makes you pay for the unexpected decrease in the car’s value.
+If you exceed the number of agreed miles in the car, it’s likely the car will end up being worth less than the finance company expected at the end of the deal.
+The excess mileage charge covers the company against this and effectively makes you pay for the unexpected decrease in the car’s value.

 The cost of excess mileage charges will be in the lease deal contract, but it can be buried in the small print, so check it carefully.
 If it’s not obvious, ask the finance company to confirm what it charges for excess mileage.